 UF’s School of Art + Art History offers different levels of exploring and studying studio art.
-Students can choose from our studio-rigorous BFA (Bachelor of Fine Arts) programs in Graphic Design or Art (with emphases in Ceramics, Art + Technology, Painting, Drawing, Printmaking, Sculpture, and Creative Photography), or our flexible BA in Visual Art Studies (Bachelor of Arts) where concentration within a specific media is still possible.
+Students can choose from our studio-rigorous BFA (Bachelor of Fine Arts) programs in Graphic Design or Art), or our flexible BA in Art (Bachelor of Arts).

 The BA in Art provides a wide range of experiences in studio art, including technical and formal concerns, experimental approaches and conceptual development, while also allowing exploration of a significant amount of coursework in other academic disciplines within the University.

 In comparing the BA and BFA programs within the School of Art + Art History, both allow students to take studios across several different media.
-However, the BA in Art requires ten less studio courses than the BFA and does not require a media concentration, though having one is certainly possible.
-The BFA degree requires a studio concentration and is generally recognized as a preparatory step for a working artist or a career steeped in the arts.
+However, the BA in Art requires ten fewer studio courses than the BFA.
+The BFA degree is generally recognized as a preparatory step for a working artist or a career steeped in the arts.
 The BA in Art, however, can either beautifully support a non-art related career or help establish the groundwork towards an art-related career in the future.